EMCL-EU/EMCL-EU.github.io/content/admission.md

 - Psychology
 - Special education

-In addition, candidates must be fluent in spoken and written English.
+In addition, candidates must have a high proficiency in English (see below), as the programme is taught in English.

 ## Required documents
 - Completed **application form** [(.doc template)](/files/application2021.doc)